Dhvanya-Shah/3-Tier-DotNET-MongoDB-Local-Deploy/README.md

+This repo was used for learning purpose to deploy mongodb server and dotnet sdk to deploy 3 -tier app .

+The code is provided by Devops shack / Aditya Jaiswal

+Thank you.

 # 3-Tier .NET & MongoDB Application

 This project is a 3-tier web application built with .NET and MongoDB.
 The application consists of a presentation layer, a business logic layer, and a data access layer.
 MongoDB is used as the database to store and manage application data.